How To Fix WordPress Fatal Errors

 (wp-config.php file)

-If you need help accessing files on your server, see this tutorial:
+If you need help accessing files on your server, refer to the tutorial below:

 To edit wp-config.php, download the file to your hard drive, then open up the file using a plain text editor and add the following line: